SMosegaard/cds-lang/assignments/portfolio-3/README.md

 ```
 Overall, the repository presents a valuable tool for researchers and music enthusiasts, as it enables them to explore the thematic trends within song lyrics through the lens of word embeddings.
 Furthermore, the code could be applied to query expansion and semantic search in text datasets beyong music.

+*CodeCarbon was implemented to monitor carbon emissions associated with code execution.
+The results will be saved and discussed in portfolio 5.*